ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: FLAC (Free Lossless Audio Codec)

-Initialization: The `Private Data` contains all the header/metadata packets before the first data packet as defined in [@!I-D.ietf-cellar-flac].
+Initialization: The `CodecPrivate` contains all the header/metadata packets before the first data packet as defined in [@!I-D.ietf-cellar-flac].
 These include the first header packet containing only the word `fLaC` as well as all metadata packets.

 ### A_MPC